amromeo/learnR/basics/resources.md

 ### Books
 There are plenty of books about using R. Some are actually free and available online.
-I recommend http://r4ds.had.co.nz/.
+I recommend [R4DS](http://r4ds.had.co.nz/).
+Another, much more basic, but nice and meaty book is [this one](https://ismayc.github.io/moderndiver-book/)

 [Back to Home Page](../README.html)